 Although the Higher English course is very similar in structure to National 5 English, the level of demand is greater and more complex, with pupils not able to pick up marks for use of quotation alone, as they could in N5: all marks come from the quality and depth of explanation and insight.
 Pupils taking Higher English should be prepared for this and not expect it to be an easy continuation of Nat 5.
-Pupils should already be familiar with the course structure and the requirement to produce a two-piece Portfolio of writing.
+Pupils should already be familiar with the course structure and the requirement to produce a Portfolio of writing.
 Higher will allow for the detailed study of more challenging and complex texts, enabling pupils to further develop their ability to summarise, analyse and evaluate.
 Pupils will continue to study Scottish texts as well as a wide range of texts from a variety of times and genres.
 Reading of non-fiction remains essential to progress, and talking, listening and writing skills are further developed and assessed.
 Homework is set weekly and pupils are expected to complete an independent Broadsheet Review fortnightly between August and December.

-The Assessment structure is very similar to Nat 5:
+Assessment structure:

-Paper 1: RUAE 30 marks, 11/2 hours: two passages, questions and compare and contrast ideas of both.

-Paper 2: Critical Reading, 11⁄2 hours: Scottish set text (20 marks) and Critical Essay (20 marks)

-A Folio of Writing (2 pieces, 30marks total) is submitted prior to the final exam.
+Paper 1: RUAE 30 marks, 11⁄2 hours: two passages, questions and compare and contrast ideas of both.
+Paper 2: Critical Reading, 11/2 hours: Scottish set text (20 marks) and Critical Essay (20 marks) A Folio of Writing (1 piece, 15 marks x 2 to give 30 marks total) is submitted prior to the final exam.

 Homework is a vital element to an individual's success and pupils should expect tasks to be set several times in a week.
-Regular study, revision and consolidation of learning should take at least three hours per week, including the Weekly Broadsheet Review.
+Regular study, revision and consolidation of learning should take at least three hours per week.
+Failure to produce homework information is sent home directly.
+Study support and help with homework runs each Wednesday lunchtime throughout the year, with more specific study support running nearer exam time.
 Pupils receive a course calendar with key dates given.